 Key Government Guidance, Directives, and References in Response to Novel Coronavirus and COVID-19

 Guidance and Directives

 The below list includes government-issued guidance and directives by agency pertaining to COVID-19 response.
-Find out more about BRG’s Government Contracts practice, and visit BRG’s Crisis Response blog.
+Find out more about BRG’s Government Contracts practice, and visit BRG’s COVID-19 Response, Resilience & Recovery page.

 Contract Performance and Cost Recovery

 - The CARES Act creates the Pandemic Response Accountability Committee (PRAC) composed of federal offices of Inspector General to, “promote transparency and conduct and support oversight of covered funds and the Coronavirus response to (1) prevent and detect fraud, waste, abuse, and mismanagement; and (2) mitigate major risks that cut across program and agency boundaries.”

 Small Business Association (SBA)

 - SBA and The Department of Treasury: “Paycheck Protection Program Loan Forgiveness Application” (May 15, 2020): The form and instructions include several measures to reduce compliance burdens and simplify the process for borrowers.
 To learn more, visit SBA’s website.